 - Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum. - Over-allotment involves sales by the underwriters of our ADSs in excess of the number of our ADSs the underwriters are obligated to purchase, which creates a syndicate short position.
 The short position may be either a covered short position or a naked short position.
 In a covered short position, the number of our ADSs over-allotted by the underwriters is not greater than the number of our ADSs that they may purchase in the over-allotment option.
+In a naked short position, the number of our ADSs over-allotted short position, the number of our ADSs that they may purchase in the over-allotment option.
 In a naked short position, the number of our ADSs over-allotted is greater than the number of our ADSs in the over-allotment option.
 The underwriters may close out any covered short position by either exercising their over-allotment option and/or purchasing in the open market. - Syndicate covering transactions involve purchases of our ADSs in the open market after the distribution has been completed in order to cover syndicate short positions.
 In determining the source of our ADSs to close out the covered short position, the underwriters will consider, among other things, the price of our ADSs available for purchase in the open market as compared to the price at which they may purchase our ADSs through the over-allotment option.
-If the underwriters sell more of our ADSs than could be covered by the over-allotment option, a naked short position can only be closed out by buying the additional ADSs over-allotted not covered by the over-allotment option in the open market.
+If the underwriters sell more of our ADSs than could be covered by the over-allotment option, a naked short position, the position can only be closed out by buying the additional ADSs over-allotted not covered by the over-allotment option in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of our ADSs in the open market after pricing that could adversely affect investors who purchase in this offering.